Wondering how to save money for travel as a student?

 This certainly isn’t for everyone.
 If I didn’t have a student account where I could use my overdraft interest free then maybe there would have been a lot more to consider.
 But I’m someone who’s very responsible with money so it was never a worry for me that I wouldn’t be able to pay it back once I started working again.

-Unfortunately, money still isn’t growing on trees (still patiently waiting for that to happen in real life and not just on The Sims), but these are some great ways to get a bit of extra cash for free!
+Unfortunately, money hasn’t yet started growing on trees.
+I’m still patiently waiting for that to happen in real life and not just on The Sims.
+However, these are some great ways to get a bit of extra cash for free!

 Comping is the practice of serially entering competitions.
 Think all the fun of gambling minus the sadness of losing money that you needed to exist.
 In the past, I’ve won a £100 spa voucher, a £100 Topshop voucher, an expensive watch and various make up items